kapouer/postinstall-js/README.md

 Caveats
 -------

-Support for source maps is not yet available.
+Support for source maps is not available and will be added eventually.